Sequential Change-point Detection for High-dimensional and non-Euclidean Data: Abstract

 \section{Abstract}

-In many modern applications, high-dimensional/non-Euclidean data sequences are collected to study complicated phenomena over time and it is of scientific importance to detect anomaly events as the data are being collected.
-We studied a nonparametric framework that utilizes nearest neighbor information among the observations and can be applied to such sequences.
-We considered new test statistics under this framework that can make more positive detections and can detect anomaly events sooner than the existing test under many common scenarios with the false discovery rate controlled at the same level.
-Analytic formulas for approximate the average run lengths of the new approaches are derived to make them fast applicable to large datasets.
+In many applications, it is often of practical and scientific interest to detect anomaly events in a streaming sequence of high-dimensional or non-Euclidean observations.
+We study a non-parametric framework that utilizes nearest neighbor information among the observations to detect changes in an online setting.
+It can be applied to data in arbitrary dimension and non-Euclidean data as long as a similarity measure on the sample space can be defined.
+We consider new test statistics under this framework that can detect anomaly events more effectively than the existing test while keeping the false discovery rate controlled at a fixed level.
+Analytic formulas approximating the average run lengths of the new approaches are derived to make them fast applicable to modern datasets.
+Simulation studies are provided to support theoretical results.
+The proposed approach is illustrated with an analysis of the NYC taxi dataset.